Erasmus+ for incoming students

-At this stage, we require basic information about you, what you are currently studying and what you would like to study with us.
+At this stage, we need to know what you are currently studying and what you would like to study with us.
 This information will be passed on to the relevant school and a decision will be made on whether your nomination is accepted or rejected.
 If your nomination is rejected, you will not be invited to complete an application form.
 Your nomination may be rejected for the following reasons: your chosen course is already fully booked, or your chosen course does not match your previous education.

-You will also be asked to confirm if you have a disability.
+Your institution will also be asked to confirm if you have a disability.
+This will enable us to make all necessary arrangements with the relevant teams in the institution to ensure you are provided with all the support you need.
 For any guidance on disclosing your condition, please visit Ahead.
 For information on our disability and learner support services, please visit askUS.